DrakeEvans/Apple-Messages-Watchdog/README.md

 ### Installing

 Clone the repository to whatever directory you choose.

-Modify the Personal_Info_sample with the correct values and rename it to Personal_Info.py.
-If you fork this repo make sure the Personal_Info.py is added to your .gitignore
+Modify the `Personal_Info_Sample.py` with the correct values and rename it to `Personal_Info.py`.
+If you fork this repo make sure the `Personal_Info.py` is added to your `.gitignore`

-I use a .command file to launch the script using the Terminal on startup (Similar to a shell or bat script)
+I use a `.command` file to launch the script using the Terminal on startup (Similar to a shell or bat script)

 ## Built With